railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Filters
 ^^^^^^^

-The `Advance Search View` is the new feature of OpenERP v6 which provides very user friedly filtering mechanism for the end user to find desired records from the list of it.
+The `Advanced Search View` is the new feature of OpenERP v6 which provides a very user-friendly filtering mechanism for the end user to easily look up desired records from the list.

-The perfect example of implimentation of advance search view is the `Statistical Reports` of OpenERP.
+The perfect example of an advanced search view is the `Statistical Report` of OpenERP.
-The statistical summery with filtered result can be provided by `Statistical Reports` for the end user.
+Such a report shows the statistical summary with filtered results to the end user.

+Usually an Advanced Search is composed of three elements, the Filter buttons at the top, the Extended Filters, and the Group by option.
+These filters are dynamic, so according to filters you apply, extra columns may be added to the view.

+You can also easily combine filters; an arrow will be displayed and you will get a structure according to the order in which you clicked the Filter buttons.

+Let's show an example.
-The statistical report for project task is `Task Analysis` which can be seen using the menu :menuselection:`Project --> Reporting --> Tasks Analysis` when you have installed :mod:`project` module.
+The statistical report for project tasks is `Task Analysis` which can be displayed using the menu :menuselection:`Project --> Reporting --> Tasks Analysis` when you have installed the `Project Management` module.

 .. figure:: images/filter_task_analysis.png
    :scale: 50